rust-lang/rfcs/text/0000-typed-context-injection.md

     type InferenceBarrier<T> = <T as inference_barrier::Identity>::Me;

-    // Implementations of this trait are generated by the compiler.
+    // Implementations of these two traits are generated by the compiler.
 Users should not be able
-    // to derive this trait themselves.
+    // to derive these traits themselves.
     #[lang_item = "any_cx"]
     pub trait AnyCx: Sized {
         type Reborrowed<'a>: ReborrowedFrom<'a, Self>;